OliverStoll/Anomaly-Detection-IIoT/README.md

 ### Models & Training
 The ressource-efficient autoencoder model and relevant functions for training and data preparation (i.e. normalization, batch-sizing..) are implemented in `src/training.py`.
 The baseline model can be executed using `src/baseline.py`.

 Here, either the resource-optimized model or the comparison baseline can be individually trained and evaluated.
 Finally, the federated learning framework is implemented using two different worker scripts `worker_training.py` and `worker_aggregation.py`.

 ### Configuration
-All relevant training parameters can be specified in the central `config.yaml` file.
+All relevant training parameters, such as LR, batch size, or federated clients & connection parameters can be specified in the central `config.yaml` file.

 ### Build
 Both models as well as the workers of the federated learning framework are containerized by their corresponding dockerfiles in `/build`, creating docker images that can be executed on a google compute engine testbed for evaluation.